algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/AVLInfo.md

-If the new key was added to the left child of the right child (the right-left case) and the resulting tree is too unbalanced, it is a mirror image of the left-right case:
+If the new key was added to the left child of the right child (the right-left case) and the resulting tree is too unbalanced, it is a mirror image of the left-right case.
+Insertion into the subtree rooted at `t4`, which is the left child of `t6`, while `t6` is the right child of `t2`, where the imbalance is first detected:

 ```
       2      Rotate           2       Rotate           4